Impacts of Aggregation on Model Diversity and Consumer Utility: Incentivizing model creation

-Homogenization as incentivized in the previous section may not be optimal for consumer welfare.
-Recall that in Lemma \ref{lem:optvalueb} we showed that the optimal allocation for consumer welfare is to allocate all value to a single task and abstain on all other tasks.

-Next, we will turn to our proposed mechanism of weighted winrate (Definition \ref{def:weightedwinrate}) and explore the incentives it produces in the model-creation setting.
-Specifically, Lemma \ref{lem:optcombb} shows that weighted winrate incentivizes producers to maximally specialize: place all value on a single task.
+Finally, Lemma \ref{lem:optcombb} analyzes the incentives produced by our new mechanism, weighted winrate (Definition \ref{def:weightedwinrate}): weighted winrate incentivizes producers to maximally specialize by placing all value on a single task and returning a value of 0 elsewhere.

-\begin{restatable}{lemma}{optcombb} Suppose there is a set of existing tasks with values $\{\valvec_{\task}\}$.
-Then, an incoming agent with total value $\Val$ optimizing for weighted winrate would best respond by putting all value on a single task, and value 0 elsewhere.
-Specifically, this task is the one that minimizes $\sum_{i \in \abs{\valvec_\task}}\exp(\valvec_{\task,i}/\beta)$ and thus maximizes the probability of being selected $\ppick_{\nagents+1}(\valvec_i \oplus \Val)$. \end{restatable} Note that in weighted winrate, a producer should be indifferent between returning an output of 0 value and abstaining (failing to return an answer at all).
-Specifically:
+\begin{restatable}{lemma}{optcombb} Suppose there is a set of existing models and tasks with values $\{\valvec_{\task}\}$.
+Then, an incoming model with total value $\Val$ optimizing for weighted winrate would best respond by putting all value on a single task (the task that maximizes $\ppick_{\nagents+1}(\valvec_i \oplus \Val)$), and value 0 elsewhere. \end{restatable} The results of Lemmas \ref{lem:optvalueb} and \ref{lem:optcombb} show that in order to maximize weighted winrate and consumer welfare, the optimal allocation has all value on a single task, and either value 0 or $\emptyset$ (abstain) on all other tasks.
+This outcome could reflect settings where a producer strategically chooses to not participate in a type of task---for example, Nano Banana specializes in image generation, while Gemini Deep Research specializes in academic research.
+However, it may not be realistic to have models with such performance, either because the benchmarks themselves may become saturated at a particular maximum value, or because scaling laws suggest that achieving increased performance becomes increasingly hard.

-However, these two choices are \emph{not} identical from the perspective of consumer welfare.
-Specifically, abstaining leaves the current value on a task unchanged, while returning a response of value 0 always weakly \emph{reduces} consumer welfare, because it steals probability mass from high-value responses.
-In this work, we take the pessimistic worst-case view and assume that producers tie-break by giving a response of value 0.
-Thus, weighted winrate \emph{cannot} maximally satisfy consumer welfare.
-Additionally, it is conceivable that weighted winrate could be worse than winrate, if, for example, the addition of responses of value 0 end up being extremely harmful for consumer welfare.

-However, Theorem \ref{thrm:weightedwinratebetter} shows that these fears are unfounded: whenever winrate incentivizes producers to homogenize outputs by equalizing winrate (as in Theorem \ref{thrm:optwinb}), the incentives produced by weighted winrate would lead to strictly higher consumer welfare.
+However, the main story of our results generalizes to such settings.
+Here, we assume that every task has some maximum value $\val_i^*$ above which value cannot be achieved: this could reflect the maximum score on a benchmark, or the maximum utility that a user can obtain for a response.
+Then, our results for weighted winrate and consumer welfare generalize as follows: \begin{restatable}{lemma}{scalinglaw} If each task $i$ has a maximum value $\val_i^*$, the allocation that maximizes weighted winrate or consumer welfare is to greedily allocate value for each task according to the objectives in Lemmas \ref{lem:optvalueb} or \ref{lem:optcombb} respectively. \end{restatable}